elegant-scipy/elegant-scipy/markdown/ch7.markdown

 you are in the lowest valley, or whether this valley just seems low because it is surrounded by particularly tall mountains?
 In optimization parlance: how do you know whether you are trapped in a *local minimum*?
-Most of the optimization algorithms available make some attempt to address the issue[^line_search].
+Most optimization algorithms make some attempt to address the issue[^line_search].

 [^line_search]: Optimization algorithms handle this issue in various